YueLiPicasso/OCanrenTutorial/Main/peano/README.md

      injected versions.
 - [**T.7**](#building-a-library) Writing and testing a library in OCanren.

 The techniques are presented in detail in sections below, to which the labels are linked.
-An extra section concludes the lesson.
+Each section is self-contained and could be read independent of other sections.

 ## Advanced Injection Functions